 Tim is a Member in Stoll Keenon Ogden's Louisville office and has been with the firm since 1994.
 He serves as the chair of the Tax practice and is also a member of the Business Litigation practice with a focus on Appellate Law and Class Action.
 He is involved in all aspects of the firm's tax practice, but has concentrated in complex state and local tax planning, audit defense and federal, state and local tax controversies.
-A significant portion of Tim's practice has also focused on tax-motivated transactional matters and the negotiation and implementation of state and local tax incentives, including corporate income tax credits, wage assessments and sales and use tax and property tax abatements, New Markets Tax Credit program, incentive planning and CDE certification.
+A significant portion of Tim's practice has also focused on tax-motivated transactional matters and the negotiation and implementation of state and local tax incentives, including tax credits, wage assessments, sales and use tax refunds and property tax abatements.

 Tim is AV® Preeminent™ Peer Review Rated by Martindale-Hubbell®, is listed in The Best Lawyers in America® for Tax Law, and is honored as a Kentucky Super Lawyer for his legal accomplishments in the field of Tax Law.
 In addition to handling matters before the federal, state and local taxing authorities, administrative tribunals and federal and state courts, he has represented clients before the Kentucky General Assembly on legislative matters.
 Tim's work includes drafting legislation and preparing comments for legislative hearings for various trade groups.